Investments

 Responsible investment policy

-The Danish National Research Foundation’s responsible investment policy and the goal of acting as a responsible investor are an integral part of the foundation’s overall investment principles and strategy.
+The Danish National Research Foundation’s (DNRF) responsible investment policy and the goal of acting as a responsible investor are an integral part of the foundation’s overall investment principles and strategy.
+The DNRF acts as a responsible investor by investing in companies that live up to common internationally accepted principles and norms for treating environmental, social and governance (ESG) issues etc.

-The DNRF acts as a responsible investor by investing in companies that live up to common internationally accepted principles and norms for treating environmental, social, and governance (ESG) issues and by not investing in companies involved in the production of controversial weapons (cluster munition, anti-personnel mines, biological weapons, and chemical weapons).
+- To invest in companies that live up to commonly accepted international principles and norms for addressing environmental, social, and governance (ESG) issues, that are not involved in the production of controversial weapons or tobacco, and,

 The following is relevant for the foundation’s investments in equities and corporate bonds.
 The guidelines are based on well-recognized principles, guidelines, conventions, treaties and international ESG standards.

-• not invest in companies that violate broadly accepted international weapons-related conventions (cluster munition, anti-personnel mines, biological weapons, and chemical weapons);
+- not invest in companies that violate broadly accepted international weapons-related conventions (cluster munition, anti-personnel mines, biological weapons, and chemical weapons);

-• maximum 5% of revenue from extraction of thermal coal or tar sand.
+- maximum 5% of revenue from extraction of thermal coal or tar sand.

-• maximum 30% of revenue from power generation from thermal coal.
+- maximum 50% of revenue from power generation from thermal coal.

 The foundation can invest in mutual funds.
 However, it is not likely that a minority investor (such as the DNRF) in a mutual fund can determine the mutual fund’s policy for responsible investments.
 The consequence is that these portfolios/mandates may not have exactly the same policy for responsible investments as stated above.